Can’t hear your buddies on Discord?

-The favored solution of IT technicians across the globe; close Discord and open it up again.
+Let’s start with the favored solution of IT technicians around the world: close Discord and open it again.
 A simple reset can often plug any gaps and fix any lingering problems.
 Throw in a Windows restart for good measure as well.

-Alternatively, refresh Discord by hitting ”ctrl” and ”r”.
-The app performs its magic and returns with a fresh lick of digital paint.
+Alternatively, refresh Discord by hitting “Ctrl” and “r”.
+The app performs its magic and returns with a fresh layer of digital paint.

-The problem may also be temporary and the root found in a coding issue or bug within the Discord app itself.
+The problem might also be temporary and the root may be found in a coding issue or bug within the Discord app itself.
 To remedy this, load up Discord in your web browser and test to see if you can hear other people.

-Discord is phenomenally quick at resolving issues and pushing out updates meaning this is only a temporary measure.
+Discord is extremely quick at resolving issues and pushing out updates, meaning this is only a temporary measure.